peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 ---

-# In a code review
+# In a code review, without the type hint...

-The reviewer can know variables or function returns types.

----

-## Without the type hint...

 Boss < What type does this function return?